daisi-io/pebble-tutorial/README.md

 (Optional) This is just an ordinary Python function.
-If you'd like the try out the function on its own, without deploying it to the plaform, the script contains some body code that will call the function if it's invoked from the command line.
+If you'd like the try out the function on its own, without deploying it to the platform, the script contains some body code that will call the function if it's invoked from the command line.
 You can clone or copy the script to your Python command line and run it: